timkl/giffel/README.md

 …will create a looping animated gif with a framerate of 12.

-Giffel is using [ffmpeg](https://www.ffmpeg.org) and [imagemagick](http://www.imagemagick.org) to convert the video to an animated gif, it's all compiled into an OSX application with [Platypus](http://www.sveinbjorn.org/platypus).
+Giffel is using [ffmpeg](https://www.ffmpeg.org) and [imagemagick](http://www.imagemagick.org) to convert the video into an animated gif, it's all compiled into an OSX application with [Platypus](http://www.sveinbjorn.org/platypus).

 Please note that this is very much a proof-of-concept, your success may vary.